eviltrout/blog/about.md

 permalink: /about/
 ---

+I'm currently working on [The Secrets of Skellig](https://secretsofskellig.com), a puzzle game for PCs.

 I'm the co-founder of [Discourse](https://discourse.org), the popular open source forum software.

 Before that, I created [Forumwarz](https://forumwarz.com), a web game about internet trolling.